The tropical $n$-gonal construction: Graphs and the tropical n -gonal construction

 \subsection{Graphs and harmonic morphisms}

 A \emph{graph} $G$ consists of a finite set of \emph{vertices} $V(G)$, a finite set of \emph{half-edges} $H(G)$, a root map $r:H(G)\to V(G)$, and a fixed-point-free involution $H(G)\to H(G)$ denoted $h\mapsto \oh$.
-The set of \emph{points} of $G$ is $V(G)\cup H(G)$, so a point is either a vertex or a half-edge.
+The set of \emph{points} of $G$ is $V(G)\cup H(G)$, which we also denote by $G$ by abuse of notation.
 An orbit $e=\{h,\oh\}$ of the involution is an \emph{edge} of $G$, and the set of edges is denoted $E(G)$.
 We allow graphs with loops and multiple edges between a pair of vertices.
 An \emph{orientation} on $G$ is a choice of ordering $(h,\oh)$ of the half-edges for each edge of $G$.
-The \emph{tangent space} $T_vG=r^{-1}(v)$ to a vertex $v\in V(G)$ is the set of half-edges rooted at $v$, and the \emph{valency} is $\val(v)=|T_vG|$ (so each loop at $v$ contributes twice).
+The \emph{tangent space} $T_vG=r^{-1}(v)$ to a vertex $v\in V(G)$ is the set of half-edges rooted at $v$, and the \emph{valence} is $\val(v)=|T_vG|$ (so each loop at $v$ contributes twice).
 The \emph{genus} of a connected graph is defined as $g(G)=|E(G)|-|V(G)|+1$, and a \emph{tree} is a connected graph of genus zero.

-A \emph{morphism} of graphs $f:G\to K$ is a pair of maps $f:V(G)\to V(K)$ and $f:H(G)\to H(K)$ commuting with the root and involution maps.
+A \emph{morphism} of graphs $f:G\to K$ is a map of the underlying sets of points which maps vertices to vertices and half-edges to half-edges and which commutes with the root and involution maps.
 In particular, we only consider \emph{finite} morphisms, i.e.~vertices are sent to vertices and edges to edges, and no edge is contracted.
-A \emph{harmonic morphism} is a pair consisting of a morphism $f:G\to K$ and a function $d_f:V(G)\cup H(G)\to \ZZ_{>0}$, called the \emph{local degree} (for vertices) or \emph{dilation factor} (for edges), satisfying the following properties: \begin{enumerate} \item The degrees on the two half-edges comprising an edge $e=\{h,\oh\}\in E(G)$ are equal, and we denote this quantity by $d_f(e)=d_f(h)=d_f(\oh)$.
+A \emph{harmonic morphism} is a pair consisting of a morphism $f:G\to K$ and a function $d_f:G\to \ZZ_{>0}$, called the \emph{local degree}, satisfying the following properties: \begin{enumerate} \item The degrees on the two half-edges comprising an edge $e=\{h,\oh\}\in E(G)$ are equal, and this quantity $d_f(e)=d_f(h)=d_f(\oh)$ is the \emph{dilation factor} of the edge $e$. \item For any vertex $v\in V(G)$ and any half-edge $h'\in T_{f(v)}K$ we have